 Susanna Majuri is a Finnish fine art photographer.
 She graduated from the Turku Art Academy in 2004 and has an M.A. in photography from the University of Art and Design in Helsinki.
 In her photographs, Majuri captures short narrative scenes as though they were film stills of a story yet to be told.
 Her main characters, young women mostly, their faces hidden, give a distinct impression of being lost.
 Majuri has had exhibitions in New York, Tokyo, and various places in Europe.
 She has won the photography prize Gras Savoye Award in Arles, France 2005 and is part of the photographic movement Helsinki School.
 Majuri lives and works in Helsinki, Finland.

-Moody travel landscapes by André Alexander, a talented self-taught photographer, drone pilot, alpinist, and adventurer
+Stunning travel landscapes by Giovanni Moioli, a talented 24-years old self-taught photographer, videomaker, and adventurer